USS Borie (DD-215): Sinking of U-405

 The survivors were observed firing star shells: Borie's crew believed this to be a distress signal, and maneuvered in an attempt to recover them from their rubber rafts, as they approached 50–60 yd off the port bow.
 But as it turned out, the Germans were signalling another surfaced U-boat, which answered with a star shell of her own.
 A Borie lookout reported a torpedo passing close by from that U-boat, and Borie had no choice but to protect herself by sailing away.
 Borie was forced to sail through the U-405 survivors' rafts as she turned away from the other U-boat, but the men on the rafts were observed firing another Very flare as Borie steamed away in a radical zigzag pattern.
 No German survivors were ever recovered by either side; all 49 crewmen were lost.

 A jubilant radio report of the sinking of U-405 was sent to Card after the engagement, before the extent of the ship's damage was fully realized.
 Then her radio fell silent.
 Borie attempted to reach her scheduled rendezvous with the rest of the Card Task Group, planned for shortly after sunrise.

+Post-war german records have no mention of another U-Boat besides U-405 at that place and time.